 Overview of Learning Resources

-Course material will be available on the University's Learning Hub using the Learning Management System (LMS).
+Course material will be available on the University's MyStudies web page under the Learning Management System (LMS).
 This will include lecture notes, worked problems, and an extensive laboratory guide.

-A kit will be provided which includes a bread board, ICs and a PCB to solder in the first lab.
+In the first lab a kit will be provided which includes a bread board, electronic parts and a PCB.

-A live-DVD will also be available with course notes and useful programs such as the digital simulator.
+A Live-Linux USB image will also be available with course notes and useful programs such as the digital simulator.